alexfertel/bulloak/README.md

 ### Spec

-Each `tree` file should describe a function under test.
+Each `tree` file should describe at least one function under test.
 Trees follow these
 rules:

-- The line at the top of the file is the name of the contract.
+- The first line is the root tree identifier, composed of the contract and function names which should be delimited by a double colon.
 - `bulloak` expects you to use `├` and `└` characters to denote branches.
 - If a branch starts with either `when` or `given`, it is a condition.
   - `when` and `given` are interchangeable.